 White sugar sheets — Or basic colored ones so you can skip the spray colors

-First, use the color mist to tint the sugar sheets the colors of your choices.
-A trick to this is doing several thin coats for darker colors, and less coats for lighter.
+1 — First, use the color mist to tint the sugar sheets in the colors of your choice.
+A trick to this is doing several thin coats for darker colors, and fewer coats for lighter ones.

 It’s also best to spray a tiny bit past the edges of the sheet so that the entire paper is covered evenly.

 2 — Then, let them dry to the touch.